robison/addams/README.md

 # morticia

-`morticia` is a Python tool to access, parse, and output a complete, JSON-formatted account configuration from the Gomez Performance Network.
+`morticia` is a Python library to access, parse, and output a complete, JSON-formatted account configuration from the Gomez Performance Network.

 ## Usage:

-python morticia.py -u \<username\> -p \<password\>
+`python pugsley.py -u \<username\> -p \<password\>`

 ## Output:

-`morticia` output breaks out account information by monitor.
+`pugsley` output breaks out account information by monitor.
 Information gathered includes:
 - Monitor-specific information ("monitor":)
 - Sites being used by the monitor ("sites":)
 - Gomez Script Recorder script being used by the monitor ("script":)